-2.3 Panel Mount Monitor
+2.3 Panel Mount, AC Powered Monitor

-Panel mounting uses the panel mounting flange molded into the rear section of the enclosure.
-Figure 5 provides dimensions for the panel cutout required for mounting.
+Panel mounting of an AC powered monitor uses the panel mounting flange molded into the rear section of the enclosure.
+Figure 6 provides dimensions for the panel cutout required for mounting.

-The panel mounting bracket kit must be ordered separately (part number 05-0094).
+The panel mounting bracket kit (05-0068) must be ordered separately.
 This kit contains a metal retainer bracket that attaches to the rear of the enclosure, 4 screws for attachment of this bracket, and a sealing gasket to insure that the panel mounted monitor provides a water tight seal when mounted to a panel.